Singapore Food Guide

 Laksa

-Spicy noodle soup with coconut milk, featuring prawns, fish cakes, and cockles, garnished with Vietnamese coriander.
-Singapore's signature Katong Laksa uses vermicelli cut into short pieces eaten only with spoon.
-328 Katong Laksa (Michelin Bib Gourmand) serves authentic version - rich coconut broth with perfect spice balance.
+Spicy coconut-milk noodle soup with prawns, fish cakes, and cockles, topped with Vietnamese coriander.
+The Katong version cuts the vermicelli into short pieces so you can eat the whole bowl with a spoon.
+328 Katong Laksa (Michelin Bib Gourmand) does it the traditional way, with a heavy coconut broth and the spice held in check.

 Satay

-Skewered, grilled meat (chicken, beef, or mutton) served with a spicy peanut sauce, cucumber, and onions.
-Marinated in blend of turmeric, lemongrass, aromatic spices, grilled over charcoal for smoky flavor.
-Lau Pa Sat's Satay Street opens 7pm along Boon Tat Street.
+Skewered grilled meat (chicken, beef, or mutton) with spicy peanut sauce, cucumber, and onions.
+The meat is marinated in turmeric, lemongrass, and spices, then grilled over charcoal so it takes on some smoke.
+At Lau Pa Sat, Satay Street opens at 7pm along Boon Tat Street.

 Kaya Toast